-Welcome to the State of Nevada Public Employees' Benefits Program (PEBP).
+This document does not provide information on eligibility and enrollment, only the components of this health plan.
 PEBP offers medical, vision, dental, and life insurance, in addition to flexible spending accounts, and other voluntary benefits for eligible state and local government employees, retirees, and their eligible dependents.